 Edison International’s Southern California Edison utility has agreed to buy about one-third of the output from BrightSource’s 377-megawatt Ivanpah project in San Bernardino County, which is almost 60 percent complete.

 BrightSource has seven additional contracts with PG&E Corp.
-(PCG)’s Pacific Gas & Electric utility to deliver 1,310 megawatts of capacity from multiple projects, including about two-thirds of Ivanpah’s output.
+(PCG:US)’s Pacific Gas & Electric utility to deliver 1,310 megawatts of capacity from multiple projects, including about two-thirds of Ivanpah’s output.

 To contact the reporter on this story: Andrew Herndon in San Francisco at firstname.lastname@example.org